smileslab/probe_truth_docs/docs/api/analysis.md

 This process automatically triggers backend analysis using multiple AI models, depending on the type of uploaded media (video, audio, or image).
 No additional API call or input parameters are required at this step.

 ---
+## Backend Behavior
+- The system automatically selects the appropriate models based on the uploaded media type.
+- No additional input parameters are required from the end-user.
+- Status is updated in real time through polling or websocket.
+- Internally, model outputs are fused for decision logic.
+---

 ## Workflow